rohitvarkey/rohitvarkey.github.io/_posts/2016-09-20-stingerwrapper-2.md

 Integrating this functionality with the wrapper type we created in part 1 was our next goal.
-Here, we had to deal with a major restriction that is brought about when working with a Julia type that has an incomplete mapping to the C type like `STINGER`, i.e, **Memory has to be allocated in C.** This restriction is enforced because `STINGER`'s' C internal functions make use of the unknown size arrays, which will not be allocated if we let Julia handle the memory allocation.
+Here, we had to deal with a major restriction that is brought about when working with a Julia type that has an incomplete mapping to the C type like `STINGER`, i.e, **Memory MUST be allocated in C.**
-A handle to the C allocated memory **has** to be maintained to be able to address this memory from Julia.
+This restriction is enforced because `STINGER`'s' C internal functions make use of the unknown size arrays, which will not be allocated if we let Julia handle the memory allocation.
+A handle to the C allocated memory **MUST** be maintained to be able to address this memory from Julia.

 A major design decision at this point was: